 Behaviour will always be considered in relation to a pupil's SEND.
-If it is deemed that a pupil's SEND has contributed to their misbehaviour, the school will consider whether it is appropriate and lawful to sanction the pupil.
-Reasonable adjustments will be made to the behaviour policy for a pupil with SEND where appropriate.
+If it is deemed that a pupil's SEND has contributed to their misbehaviour, the school will consider whether it is appropriate and lawful to issue consequences to the pupil.
+As the behaviour policy is a whole-school approach, there is flexibility for adjustments to be made for a pupil with SEND in line with their difficulties and where appropriate.
 Where a pupil is identified as having SEND, the graduated approach will be used to assess, plan, deliver and review the impact of support being provided.
 The school will aim to anticipate likely triggers of misbehaviour and put in place support to prevent these, taking into account the specific circumstances and requirements of the pupil concerned.
 Measures the school will implement where appropriate include, but are not limited to, the following: